-Our overall research question is: How do current waterfront developments contest and transform policies and practices of social inclusion in Finland, the Nordics and Europe?
-We will divide the main RQ analytically into three processes: negotiation, reception, and reflection.
-These processes are interdependent, and they will be investigated iteratively.
-The questions guiding analysis of these processes are outlined below.
-By placing analytic emphasis on both top-down (institutional discourses and negotiations) and bottom-up (civic reception and contestations) processes related to waterfront redevelopments, we expect to gain new insights into the ways in which (if any) social inclusion policies are kept along and reshaped in the age of the financialized growth machine.
+Our overall research question is: How do contemporary waterfront developments contest, reshape and operationalize policies and practices of social inclusion in Finland, the Nordics and Europe?
+To address this, we analytically divide the question into three interrelated processes-negotiation, reception, and reflection-examined iteratively.
+Emphasis will be placed on both top-down dynamics (institutional discourses, governance, and financial instruments) and bottom-up dynamics (civic reception, contestation, and alternative practices).
+This dual lens allows us to uncover how social inclusion is maintained, neglected, selectively applied, or transformed under conditions of financialized urban governance.

-1. How do policymakers and growth coalition partners negotiate social inclusion goals in waterfront developments?
+1. Negotiation: How do policymakers and growth coalition partners define and operationalize social inclusion in waterfront developments?